embano1/transcribe-meetings/README.md

 **AWS Resources:**
   - An S3 bucket where the meeting files and transcription results will be stored.
-  - AWS Transcribe must be enabled in your AWS account.
+  - Amazon Transcribe must be enabled in your AWS account.

 ## Installation